 The Harvard PhD Program in Health Policy trains students for research and teaching careers in health policy.
-The interdisciplinary and interfaculty nature of the program results from the philosophy that most graduates will carry out much of their research as part of interdisciplinary or multidisciplinary research teams rather than as isolated scholars.
+The interdisciplinary and interfaculty nature of the program results from the philosophy that most graduates will carry out much of their research as part of multidisciplinary research teams rather than as isolated scholars.
 For this reason, the program trains students in the specialized skills of a single discipline, but also develops their ability to understand the conceptual frameworks contributed to the field by researchers from other disciplines.
-Students specialize in one of six concentrations: decision sciences; economics; ethics; evaluative science and statistic; management; or political analysis.
+Students specialize in one of five concentrations: decision sciences; economics; management; methods for policy research; or political analysis.

 Students choose a concentration and meet specific curriculum requirements in one of five disciplines: Decision Sciences, Economics, Management, Methods for Policy Research, and Political Analysis.

 All applicants must apply to a specific concentration of the program and must indicate this choice in their statement of purpose.
 Up to two concentration areas may be specified.
 Additionally, applicants should indicate policy areas that are of interest.